UniversalDependencies/docs/structure.md

-The cat could have chased the dog up and down the street . case(street,up) conj(up,down) cc(down,and)
+The cat could have chased the dog up and down the street . case(street,up) conj(up,down) cc(up,and)
 </div>

 3. Promotion through head elision:

 <div id="s5" class="sd-parse">
-The cat could have (chased the dog right down the street) . nsubj(have,cat) aux(have,could)
+The cat could have [chased the dog right down the street] . nsubj(have,cat) aux(have,could)
 </div>